Eligibility & Deadlines

 - Maintain satisfactory academic progress as defined by the University.

 - Apply for financial aid by the indicated deadline using the Free Application for Federal Student Aid (FAFSA).

 - Demonstrate financial need as determined by the analysis of the (FAFSA).

 Deadlines are necessary to ensure that all students have an equal opportunity to be considered for financial aid given the fact that the University must determine how to distribute available funds to the many students who wish to be considered for aid before those funds can be allocated.
 Deadlines are also in place to ensure that the University will receive and communicate the necessary information in time to allow the students to make informed decisions regarding their enrollment and related financial plans.

 Students who miss the filing deadlines may receive less financial aid than students who apply on time.
 Late applicants may not be able to register for or attend classes if their late application results in outstanding balances.

 All eligible students are considered for financial assistance regardless of filing date, depending upon availability of funds.
 However, University-administered funds will not be used to replace federal or state grants or loans for which a student may have been eligible but for which he/she failed to apply successfully.

-All students who plan to attend the University during the Fall or Spring semesters must file the FAFSA by the above deadline.
-Incoming students are considered on a rolling, funds-available basis after the March 1 deadline.
-Applicants are advised to submit all application materials by March 1 or as soon as possible.
+All students who plan to attend the University during the Fall 2014 or Spring 2015 semester are encouraged to file the Free Application for Federal Student Aid (FAFSA) as soon as possible.
+The standard FAFSA filing deadline is March 1; after that deadline, incoming students are considered on a rolling, funds-available basis.
 Some sources of funding (as above) are limited and will not be available to otherwise eligible but late applicants.